rmiessle/timeline-demo/plan.md

 ###### Credit
 There is also a space to add a credit for the media.
 A best practice for media credits is to use the [TASL (Title, Author, Source, License) method of attribution](https://dh.sites.gettysburg.edu/toolkit/media/attribution/).
 Some media formats will automatically create citations, such as YouTube or Flickr.
 ##### Background
-By default, the background of an event is white.
+By default, the background color of an event is white.
 However, you can use the background color element of the event to turn the background a different color using [hex codes](https://www.w3schools.com/colors/colors_picker.asp).
-Hex codes are alphanumeric codes that start with a hash sign and have 6 numbers and/or letters.
+Hex codes are alphanumeric codes that start with a hash sign and have 6 numbers and/or letters (for example, #000000 is black, #FFFFFF is white, #9370DB is medium purple).
 This can become an accessiblily issue, however, if you use a color without enough contrast for the text.
 Another option is to use a link to an image to create a background image for the event.
 Background colors can be a good way to "categorize" different slides - such as all events of one type with a white background, events of another type with a blue background, etc.
 #### Timeline
 At the bottom, all of your events are part of the overall timeline, which you can zoom in and out on.
 ##### Media Thumbnail